Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

+(recall the abuse of notation $x_i:=[x_i]$).
 Thus, it suffices to verify that the signs coming from the codimension 1 boundary are exactly those appearing in \eqref{initialcheck1equation}. (in particular, that the terms in, for instance, $\check{\oc}^1 b$ appear with the right sign).

 Let us recall broadly how the signs are computed.
 For any operator $g$ defined above such as $\oc$, $\oc^{S^1}$, $\mu$, $d$, $\delta_1$ etc., we let $g_{\mathrm{ut}}$ denote the {\em untwisted} version of the same operator, e.g., the operator whose matrix coefficients come from the induced isomorphism on orientation lines, without any sign twists by the degree of the inputs.
 So for instance $\mu^d(x_d, \ldots, x_1) = (-1)^{\sum_{i=1}^d i \deg(x_i)} \mu^d_{\mathrm{ut}}(x_d, \ldots, x_1)$ and so on.
 The methods described in \cite{Seidel:2008zr}*{Prop.
-12.3} and elaborated upon in \cite{Abouzaid:2010kx}*{\S C.3, Lemma 5.3} and \cite{ganatra1_arxiv}*{\S B}, when applied to the boundary of the 1-dimensional component of the moduli space of maps, $\overline{\check{\mc{R}}}_{d+1}^1(y_{out}, \vec{x}))$, imply the following signed equality:
+12.3} and elaborated upon in \cite{Abouzaid:2010kx}*{\S C.3, Lemma 5.3} and \cite{ganatra1_arxiv}*{\S B}, when applied to the boundary of the 1-dimensional component of the moduli space of maps, $\overline{\check{\mc{R}}}_{d}^1(y_{out}, \vec{x}))$, imply the following signed equality:

 where

 is an auxiliary sign.

 To explain this equation \eqref{untwistedequation}, we note first that the signs appearing in all terms but the last are simply induced by the boundary orientation on the moduli space of domains.
 The sign appearing in the first term also follows from a standard boundary orientation analysis for Floer cylinders, which we omit (but see e.g., \cite{Seidel:2008zr}*{(12.19-12.20)} for a version close in spirit).
 The signs for the first two terms are also exactly as in Lemma \ref{weaks1actionSHlemma}.
 Finally, in the last term, the sign $(-1)^{\mathfrak{f}_d} \check{\oc}^{1} b (x_d \otimes \cdots \otimes x_1)$ (compare \cite{Seidel:2008zr}*{(12.25)} \cite{ganatra1_arxiv}*{(B.59)}) appears as a cumulative sum of \begin{itemize} \item the sign twists which turn the untwisted operations $\check{\oc}^1_{\mathrm{ut}}$ and $\mu^s_{ut}$ into the usual operations $\check{\oc}^1$ and $\mu^s$;